 I love Pinterest, both for my private and business use.
 So I was more than excited when I first heard about the idea of designing a Vision Board on Pinterest.

-In case you are on Pinterest, please follow my account for more Law of Attraction and Manifesting tips.
+In case you are on Pinterest: Follow my account for more Law of Attraction and Manifesting tips.

-In case Pinterest is new to you; this is a visual search engine where you can get an account for free.
+And in case Pinterest is new to you, this is a visual search engine where you can get an account for free.
 You can search for a specific topic and find pins (images that link to a specific page).

 But Pinterest is great for creating a Dream Board quickly and easily.
-You can either search directly in Pinterest or add pictures to your board that you found somewhere else on the internet.
+You can either search directly on Pinterest or add pictures to your board that you found somewhere else on the internet.